Samyr-Silva/BeMyCompany/README.md

 ## BeMyCompany

-BeMyCompany é um aplicativo inovador com foco em impacto social, desenvolvido para conectar idosos a voluntários dispostos a passar tempo com eles.
-Nosso objetivo é combater a solidão e promover o bem-estar emocional dos idosos, criando conexões significativas e fortalecendo a comunidade.
+BeMyCompany is an innovative app focused on social impact, designed to connect elderly individuals with volunteers willing to spend time with them.
+Our goal is to combat loneliness and promote the emotional well-being of seniors by fostering meaningful connections and strengthening the community.

-## ✨ Funcionalidades Principais
+## ✨ Key Features

-🔑 Login Seguro: Usuários podem criar contas e acessar o aplicativo de forma fácil e segura.
+🔑 Secure Login: Users can create accounts and access the app easily and safely.

-🔧 Adicionar Voluntário: Idosos podem procurar e adicionar voluntários ao seu círculo de convivência.
+🔧 Add Volunteer: Seniors can search for and add volunteers to their social circle.

-📞 Ligar para um Voluntário: Conexão direta via chamada, possibilitando comunicação rápida e eficaz.
+📞 Call a Volunteer: Direct connection via calls, enabling quick and effective communication.

-## 💪 Tecnologias Utilizadas
+## 💪 Technologies Used

-Frontend: HTML, CSS e JavaScript
+Frontend: HTML, CSS, and JavaScript

-Backend: Java e Spring Framework
+Backend: Java and Spring Framework

 ## Some Photos